Dallas Neighborhood Guide

 Income & Employment

-The average commute time for workers who live in this area is 20.0 minutes.
-The average number of vehicles per household is 1.4.
+The average commute time for workers who live in this area is 20 minutes.

 Housing

-2.0% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 13.8 years, while the average renter has been in the same home 3.6 years.
+1% of the homes are owner-occupied.
+The average renter has been in the same home 5 years.

 The median year the area’s housing units were built is 2011.